ignilux1/ignilux1.github.io/_pages/about.md

 ======
 The first human capable of photosynthesis:)

-Welcome!
-I'm a first-year *Ph.D.* student in Computer Science at George Mason University (GMU), fortunately co-advised by [Prof. Bo Han](https://cs.gmu.edu/~bohan/) and [Prof. Songqing Chen](https://cs.gmu.edu/~sqchen/).
+Hi!
+I'm a second-year *Ph.D.* student in Computer Science at George Mason University (GMU), fortunately co-advised by [Prof. Bo Han](https://cs.gmu.edu/~bohan/) and [Prof. Songqing Chen](https://cs.gmu.edu/~sqchen/).
 Before that, I got my *B.Eng.* in Computer Science and Technology from Huazhong University of Science and Technology (HUST).

 Please feel free to contact me for any questions, collaborations, or just connections.